hasankurban/website/content/project/healthProject/index.md

 url_video: ""
 ---

 The fact that some of the symptoms are related to many medical treatment areas causes patients to have difficulty in making an appointment for treatment.
-In this project, we design a system to find a data-driven solution to this problem.
+In this project, we design a data-drivens system to find solution to this problem.